Top pieces of financial advice we give our friends and family

 As financial advisers, our clients turn to us for help with many aspects of their finances.
-But have you ever wondered what we tell those close to us to do with their money?
-Here are the top things we advise our friends and family.
+But have you ever wondered what financial advisers tell family and friends to do with their money?
+Here are the top things we advise those who are close to us.

 This applies to many things in life – jobs, relationships, saving and investing.
 If you can’t commit to something, you’ll never get anywhere.
 Saving for a house?
 Bust a gut and try earning more, while cutting back and spending less.
 Want your cake and eat it too?
 Go for it, just accept the fact that you won’t go anywhere.